Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

 ## ThirtyVirus and Badlion Client Dev's Opinions
  On May 29, 2021, ThirtyVirus did a stream titled "the LAST time I will be bad at dungeons", in which he expressed his wishes for Secret Waypoints.
-As ThirtyVirus gets payed good money from Badlion, he is obligated to hate Forge mods such as this one, so he suggested to the Badlion devs that they add Secret Waypoints.
+As ThirtyVirus gets paid good money from Badlion, he is obligated to hate Forge mods such as this one, so he suggested to the Badlion devs that they add Secret Waypoints.
 ThirtyVirus then reads a conversation between Badlion Devs regarding whether Secret Waypoints would be allowed, which is clipped [here](https://youtube.com/clip/UgxRUOo-C8eLMbiq3tl4AaABCQ).
  Transcript:
  > Badlion Dev 1: it [Secret Waypoints] is allowed
  Badlion Dev 2: all the highlighting stuff and showing where to go?